modmore/docs/en/01_Commerce/v1/75_Developer/03_Products/Pricing.md

 The purpose of a price type is to, potentially out of a long list of options, return a single Price that is available.
 A PriceType instance is always specific to one currency.

-Technically, Price Types are implementations of `\modmore\Commerce\Pricing\PriceType\Interfaces\PriceTypeInterface` (which sets the contract for how a PriceType is serialized), `\modmore\Commerce\Pricing\PriceType\Interfaces\ItemPriceTypeInterface` (which sets the contract for how a price type should interact with an order item), and `\modmore\Commerce\Pricing\PriceType\Interfaces\RelativePriceTypeInterface` (which tells Commerce about a `setRegularPrice` method so your price type can do calculations with an original price).
+Technically, Price Types are implementations of one or more of the following interfaces:

+- `\modmore\Commerce\Pricing\PriceType\Interfaces\PriceTypeInterface`, which sets the contract for how a PriceType is serialized
+- `\modmore\Commerce\Pricing\PriceType\Interfaces\ItemPriceTypeInterface`, which sets the contract for how a price type should interact with an order item
+- `\modmore\Commerce\Pricing\PriceType\Interfaces\RelativePriceTypeInterface`, which tells Commerce about a `setRegularPrice` method so your price type can do calculations with an original price
+- `\modmore\Commerce\Pricing\PriceType\Interfaces\TimeBoundPriceTypeInterface`, which provides a `getFromDate()` and `getUntilDate()` method for determining/rendering if a price type is valid for the provided date.

-There are presently 3 implementations of this in Commerce:
+There are presently 3 Price Type implementations in Commerce:

 - `\modmore\Commerce\Pricing\PriceType\Sale` is a price type that either returns a single defined Price or not, based on a start (from) and expiration (until) DateTime.
 - `\modmore\Commerce\Pricing\PriceType\PercentageSale` is a price type that either returns a single defined Price or not, based on a start (from) and expiration (until) DateTime.
 Compared to the Sale PriceType, the SalePercentage lets the user enter a percentage discount and it then calculates the new price from that.